br0kenpixel/rclone-rcc/README.md

 ```

 ## Cross-compilation
-Unfortunately it seems like cross-compiling will not be possible due to sodium being used by the library.
+Cross-compilation is possible, as long as you're not trying to compile with the `mount` feature enabled.

 ## Supported commands
 - cat